Khudiram Bose: Escape

 Khudiram and Prafulla went their own way to escape capture.
 By morning, Khudiram had walked 25 miles and he reached a station called Waini.
 As he asked for a glass of water at a tea stall, he was confronted by two armed constables, Fateh Singh, and Sheo Pershad Singh, who immediately suspected something upon seeing his dusty feet, and his exhausted and perspiring appearance.
 After a couple of questions, their suspicion became stronger, and they decided to detain Khudiram.
 Khudiram started struggling with the two men, and immediately, one of the two hidden revolvers fell out.
 Before Khudiram could use the other one to fire on the constables, one of them held him from behind in a bear-hug.
 The much younger and lightly built Khudiram had no more chance of defence or escape.
 On his person were found 37 rounds of ammunition, Rs.
 30 in cash, a railway map and a page of the rail timetable.
 The fate of Khudiram was sealed forever.
 The Waini station is now known as Khudiram Bose Pusa Station.

 On the other hand, Prafulla had travelled long arduous hours.
-Around midday, a civil named Trigunacharan Ghosh noticed a young way coming his way.
-He was aware of the bomb blast and realized that Prafulla was the other revolutionary.
+Around midday, a civil named Trigunacharan Ghosh noticed a young man coming his way.
+He was aware of the bomb blast and realised that Prafulla was the other revolutionary.
 Ghosh decided to save his life, and let him bathe, eat, and rest in his house.
 He arranged for Prafulla to return to Kolkata the same night.
 He boarded a train from Samastipur for Mokamaghat, and continue his onward journey with a train to Howrah.
 A sub-inspector in the Indian Imperial Police, Nandalal Bannerjee, was travelling in the same compartment.
-He struck a conversation and realized Prafulla to be the other revolutionary.
+He struck a conversation and realised Prafulla to be the other revolutionary.
 When Prafulla got down at the Shipwright station to drink water, Bannerjee sent a telegram to the Muzaffarpur police station.
 Banerjee tried to apprehend Prafulla at the Mokamaghat station.
 Prafulla tried to fight his way through with his revolver but in the end, down to his last bullet, he shot himself in the mouth.

 On 1 May, the handcuffed Khudiram was brought from to Muzaffarpur.
 The entire town descended at the police station to take a look at the teenage boy surrounded by a team of armed policemen.
 Khudiram was taken to the house of the district magistrate, Mr. Woodman.
 The English daily, The Statesman, wrote on the following day, 2 May 1908: